Skip to main content

 • “We know that graphic optimization and new shaders are coming very soon, but at the moment, on many computers, a race with a full roster will cause the FPS to drop.”

-The game's story is considered intriguing and has high potential, with a unique backstory that enhances the racing experience.
-However, many players feel that the lack of a dedicated story mode and limited content detracts from its overall impact, as the game is still unfinished and features only a few tracks with random elements.
-While some appreciate the storyline and its creative aspects, others criticize the graphics and find the narrative lacking depth.
+The game's story is considered intriguing and has high potential, with a backstory that adds depth to the racing experience.
+However, many players feel that the lack of a dedicated story mode and limited content detracts from the overall experience, as the game is still unfinished and features only a few tracks with random elements.
+While some appreciate the narrative details, others criticize the graphics and find the story lacking coherence.

 • “The story behind it is also quite interesting.”